 - 7.1.
 The shares shall be in registered form. - 7.2.
 Share certificates for common shares may be issued at the request of the shareholder. - 7.3.
 The shares shall be entered into a register, which, provided a printed record can be produced therefrom, may be in computerized form (the "Register") which is kept by the Board of Directors or by a registrar designated thereto by the Board of Directors (the "Registrar").
 Each entry shall mention the name of the shareholder, his residence or his elected domicile, the quantity of his shares and the numbers of the share certificates, if any, representing such shares.
-The Register shall not be open for inspection by third parties or shareholders with respect to shares other than those registered in their name, except with respect to shares that have not been paid in full and except further, with respect to the Registrar, if said Registrar has been requested, or if demand of said Registrar has been made, to disclose any piece of information in the Register and failure to disclose such information would lead to liability of the Registrar. - 7.4.
-Every transfer and devolution of a share shall be entered in the Register and every such entry shall be signed or otherwise acknowledged by or on behalf of the Board of Directors or by the Registrar. - 7.5.
+The Register shall not be open for inspection by third parties or shareholders with respect to shares other than those registered in their name, except with respect to the Registrar, if said Registrar has been requested, or if demand of said Registrar has been made, to disclose any piece of information in the Registerar. - 7.4.
+Every transfer and devolution of a share shall be entered in the Register and every such entry shall be signed or otherwise acknowledged by or on behalf of the Board of Directors or by the Registrar.7.5.
+The transfer of shares shall be effected either by serving a deed of - 7.5.
 The transfer of shares shall be effected either by serving a deed of transfer upon the Company or by written acknowledgment of the transfer by the Company, which acknowledgement can only take place by an annotation on the share certificate, if share certificates have been issued. - 7.6.
 The entry in the Register provided for in paragraphs 3 and 4 of this Article shall have the effect of a written acknowledgment of the transfer by the Company in the event no share certificate has been issued for the shares concerned. - 7.7.
-If any shareholder shall establish to the satisfaction of the Board of Directors or the Registrar that his share certificate has been lost or destroyed, then, at his request, a duplicate may be issued under such conditions and quarantees (which, if required by the Registrar or the Board of Directors, may include the provision of an indemnity bond issued by an insurance company or other type of financial institution or entity) as the Board of Directors or the Registrar shall determine.
+If any shareholder shall establish to the satisfaction of the Board of Directors or the Registrar that his share certificate has been lost or destroyed, then, at his request, a duplicate may be issued under such conditions and guarantees (which, if required by the Registrar or the Board of Directors, may include the provision of an indemnity bond issued by an insurance company or other type of financial institution or entity) as the Board of Directors or the Registrar shall determine.
 By the issuance of the new share certificates on which shall be recorded that it is a duplicate, the old certificate in place of which the new one has been issued shall become null and void.
 The Board of Directors or the Registrar may authorize the exchange of new share certificates for mutilated share certificates.
 In such case the mutilated share certificates shall be delivered to the Company and shall be canceled immediately.
 The cost of a duplicate or new certificate and any proper expenses incurred by the Company in connection with the issuance thereof may, at the option of the Board of Directors or the Registrar, be charged to the shareholder.
-MANAGEMENT